Slovene Istria: History

 Between 1805 and 1813, it was under French rule, first as part of the Napoleonic Kingdom of Italy, then as a province within the Illyrian Provinces.
-In 1813, it became part of the Austrian Empire, which unified the whole peninsula under a single administration with the capital in Pazin.
+In 1813, it was occupied by the Austrian Empire, which in 1815, after the Treaty of Vienna, annexed and unified the whole peninsula under a single administration with the capital in Pazin.
 In 1860, Istria became an autonomous province within the Austrian Littoral, with its own Provincial diet (Assembly).
 What is today Slovenian Istria was divided among the administrative district of Koper and Volosko: the former extended to the present-day municipalities of Koper, Izola and Piran, while the latter extended to the present-day municipality of Hrpelje-Kozina.

 After World War I, according to the peace Treaty of Rapallo, in 1920 Istria became part of Italy.
-Fascism and, later, Nazi occupation spoiled ethnic relations.
-After World War II, Istria was assigned to Yugoslavia.
-As a consequence, between 1945 and 1954, an estimated 350,000 ethnic Italians left the Slovenian Istria in the so-called Istrian–Dalmatian exodus, together with several thousand Slovenes.
-Between 1947 and 1954, Slovenian Istria was divided between the Federal People's Republic of Yugoslavia and the Free Territory of Trieste.
+Fascism and, during the last part of World War II, the Nazi occupation spoiled ethnic relations.
+After World War II, the larger part of Istria except its northwestern section was assigned to Yugoslavia in 1947.
+As a consequence, between 1945 and 1960, over 270,000 ethnic Italians, along with few tens of thousands Slovenes and Croats and inhabitants of mixed backgrounds, left the whole region assigned to Jugoslavia in the so-called Istrian–Dalmatian exodus.
+Between 1947 and 1954 Slovenian Istria was divided between the Federal People's Republic of Yugoslavia and the Free Territory of Trieste.
 After the abolition of the Free Territory in 1954, the region became part of the People's Republic of Slovenia within Yugoslavia.

 Between the 1950s and 1970s, the region experienced profound changes.
-A significant portion of the rural population moved to the coastal towns, which remained semi-deserted after the Istrian–Dalmatian exodus.
+A significant portion of the rural population moved to the coastal towns, which had remained semi-deserted after the Istrian–Dalmatian exodus.
 The local Italian population shrank in number.
 Many villages were depopulated, while the towns grew in number.
 Koper developed into an important portal town, and one of the major centres of Slovenian economy.

 Geography

-The 43 kilometers long coastline of Slovenian Istria has numerous peninsulas and bays such as Piran peninsula and Gulf of Piran, Gulf of Koper and Ankaran peninsula on which is at the same time one of only two nature reserves on Slovenian coast, the other one being the Strunjan reserve.
-In the Strunjan reserve lies the only coastal cliff in Slovenia which is at the same time the only cliff in Trieste Bay.
+The 43 kilometers long coastline of Slovenian Istria has numerous peninsulas and bays such as the Piran peninsula and the Bay of Piran, the Bay of Koper and the Southern part of the Muggia peninsula on which is at the same time one of only two nature reserves on Slovenian coast, the other one being the Strunjan reserve.
+In the Strunjan reserve lies the only coastal cliff in Slovenia which is at the same time the only cliff in Gulf of Trieste.
 The inner part of the region is more hilly, with various types of landscape, including the most known karst landscape in the Karst region.

 The most important water-flows in Slovenian Istria are the Dragonja and Rižana rivers.

+Along the mouth of the Dragonja river are the Sečovlje Saltworks, one the last operating and of the largest along the Adriatic sea.